 Designed for graduate students early in their degree programs, participants will learn about key academic milestones, and the tools, strategies and resources to be successful.

-Designed for prospective student visits, graduate orientations and introductory seminars, this short 15-minute session provides a brief overview of the Graduate School, our programs and offerings to support graduate students along their academic journeys.
-(For a deeper dive into this topic, select Jumpstart your graduate degree.)
+Designed for graduate program orientations and introductory seminars, this short 15-minute session provides a brief overview of the Graduate School, our programs and offerings to support graduate students along their academic journeys.
+(For a deeper dive into this topic, select Jumpstart your Graduate Degree.)

 Students nearing degree completion will learn everything they need to know about academic milestones, requirements, resources, and strategies to complete their degree.

 Funding proposals require researchers to write accessibly to specialist and general audiences about the value of research projects.
 This workshop is intended for graduate students who intend to write proposals but who are unfamiliar with proposal conventions.

 Dissertations and theses take specific forms and accomplish similar purposes.
 However, these forms and purposes can vary by program, committee, and even the nature of the research or project itself.
 This workshop is for graduate students who want to learn common strategies and considerations for planning the dissertation or thesis writing process.

 Graduate faculty and staff are critical to the success of their students.
 In this workshop, the Graduate School will provide guidance around faculty mentorship and engagement, and the role of graduate programs in contributing to the successful and timely degree completion of their students.

 Your group is responsible for all logistics such as room reservations, event registration, marketing, and promotion.